 Colonoscopy is the best screening tool for bowel cancer as it is very accurate and means that polyps can be removed and biopsies can be taken at the same time is necessary.

-There are however, also a variety of other screening methods from very simple things like faecal occult blood (FOB) testing which aim to pick up any blood from your poo, to virtual colonoscopy which involves a very accurate scan of your bowel which is interpreted by a radiologist.
+There are, however, also a variety of other screening methods from very simple things like faecal occult blood (FOB) testing which aims to pick up any blood from your poo to a virtual colonoscopy which involves a very accurate scan of your bowel which is interpreted by a radiologist.